VidurangaDev/VidurangaDev/README.md

-# 💫 About Me:
+# 💫 Hi there!
-👋 Hi there!
-I'm Amayuru Viduranga, a Computer Programming enthusiast and a student at the University of Ruhuna.
+👋 I'm Amayuru Viduranga, a Computer Programming enthusiast and a student at the University of Ruhuna.
 I have a strong passion for coding in various languages including Java, C, JavaScript, PHP, and React.js.
 I also enjoy working on web technologies like HTML and CSS.
 I love collaborating on group projects and building innovative solutions.
 Let's connect and create something amazing together!<br><br>

 ## 🌐 Socials: